nextflow-io/nextflow/docs/getstarted.md

 # Get started

-This guide will help you get started quickly.
+If you're new to Nextflow, [take a look at the tutorials on this page](https://www.nextflow.io/blog/2023/learn-nextflow-in-2023.html#nf-core) first.
+This guide will help you get started with using Nextflow.
+It covers:

 - Requirements
 - Installation
 - Your first script

-Also take a look at:
+We also recommend taking a look at these pages once you've installed Nextflow.

 - {ref}`config-page`
 - {ref}`workflow-page`
 - {ref}`operator-page`

-If you're just starting out with Nextflow, [take a look at the tutorials on this page](https://www.nextflow.io/blog/2023/learn-nextflow-in-2023.html#nf-core).
-Then come back here.

 (getstarted-requirement)=